TailBlazor/Modal/README.md

 Without passing it anything you'll get very basic styles, however giving it it's base classes and you can really make a customizable list component that Tailwind is capable of.

-It has the ability to be a single section or multiple for easy customization.

 ![Nuget](https://img.shields.io/nuget/v/TailBlazor.Modal.svg)

 ![Demo](screenshot.png)